 When are Pacemakers Used?

-Pacemakers may be prescribed for a number of conditions, including:
+Pacemakers are used to treat abnormally slow heart beats.
+They may be prescribed for a number of conditions, including:

 A condition in which the heart beats too slowly, causing symptoms such as fatigue, dizziness or Fainting spells.